Skip to content

 Introduction

-When you open the pop-up, the Property Info tab will be displayed by default.
-In this tab, you will see a Google Maps image of the property, which is integrated with the system.
-This feature allows you to easily visualize the location of the property without having to navigate away from the page.
-The other tabs in the pop-up include Rental Info, Existing Mortgages, Expenses, Appraisals, Insurance, Legal Description, Other Securities, Owners, and Custom Fields.
+When the pop-up opens, the Property Info tab is displayed by default.
+This tab includes a Google Maps image of the property, allowing you to visualize the property's location without navigating away from the page.
+Additional tabs include: Rental Info, Existing Mortgages, Expenses, Appraisals, Insurance, Legal Description, Other Securities, Owners, and Custom Fields.

-In the pop-up, users are able to request a Property Valuation through Opta or verify and update property information via the iClarify Request Residential Building feature.
-To access the AVM or Building information, simply click on the ellipsis located in the top right corner.
-For more detailed information about this functionality, refer to the information below.
+Users can also request a Property Valuation through Verisk or verify and update property information via the iClarify Request Residential Building feature, also provided by Verisk.
+To access the AVM or Building information, click the ellipsis located in the top right corner of the pop-up.
+For more details, refer to the sections below.

 iClarify